ctdk/goiardi/README.md

 DEPENDENCIES
 ------------

-Goiardi currently has four dependencies: go-flags, go-cache, go-trie, and toml.
+Goiardi currently has five dependencies: go-flags, go-cache, go-trie, toml, and the mysql driver from go-sql-driver.

 To install them, run:

 ```